Imran Khan government: Dissolution

 The government was dissolved on 3 April 2022 following the dissolution of the National Assembly of Pakistan by the President, Arif Alvi at the behest of the Prime Minister, Imran Khan.
 On 7 April, the Supreme Court of Pakistan ordered the restoration of the Federal Cabinet and National Assembly.
-During parliamentary proceedings on 10 April the government was defeated in a no-confidence motion again the prime minister, leading to the end of its tenure.
+During parliamentary proceedings on 10 April the government was defeated in a no-confidence motion against the prime minister, leading to the end of its tenure.